Erling Haaland: 2024–25: Further goalscoring records

 On 17 January 2025, Haaland signed to extend his contract with the club until 2034, while his previous deal was due to expire in 2027.
 The deal is the longest in Premier League history, with Haaland reportedly earning £500,000 per week with this new agreement.
 Following former club captain Kyle Walker's loan departure, Haaland was nominated to take up the captaincy by manager Pep Guardiola.
 He debuted as captain on 15 February, in a 4–0 win over Newcastle United.
 After scoring against Brighton & Hove Albion on 15 March, Haaland overtook Alan Shearer to become the fastest player to reach 100 goal involvements in the Premier League, doing so in 94 matches.

 During City's FA Cup quarter-final match against Bournemouth, Haaland battled for the ball with Lewis Cook, and ended up colliding into the electronic advertising boards.
 This resulted in him injuring his ankle and missing a number of matches, making his return on 10 May in a goalless draw against already relegated Southampton.
 On 17 May, in the FA Cup final against Crystal Place, Haaland turned down the opportunity to take a penalty, instead handing the ball to Omar Marmoush, whose effort was saved by Dean Henderson.
 At the time, City were losing 1–0, and Palace would see the game out in the second half to win the first ever trophy in their history.
 Haaland finished the Premier League season with 22 goals, behind Mohamed Salah and Alexander Isak, scoring on the final day in a 2–0 win over Fulham.

-On 26 June, Haaland scored his 300th career goal in a 5–2 win over Juventus in a FIFA Club World Cup group stage match, becoming, at the age of 24 years and 340 days, the second-youngest player in the 21st century to reach the landmark, only behind Kylian Mbappé.
-In the following match on 30 June, he scored again in a 4–3 loss to Al Hilal in the round of 16, matching Lionel Messi's record for most goals in official international club competitions before the age of 25 (both at 56).
+On 26 June, Haaland scored his 300th career goal in a 5–2 win over Juventus in a FIFA Club World Cup group stage match.
+In the following match in the round of 16 on 30 June, he scored once in a 4–3 loss to Al Hilal, matching Lionel Messi's record of 56 goals in official international club competitions before the age of 25.